Xilinx/Vitis_Libraries/quantitative_finance/docs/src/rel.rst

 The L3 of this library will be soon deprecated and removed.
 It has the following known issue.

-* All L3 APIs will fail when running on Ubuntu Operating System
+* All L3 APIs fail when running on Ubuntu Operating System.

-If you are still using the L3 of this library please reach us through [forum](https://support.xilinx.com) for help.
+If you still use the L3 of this library, reach out to [forum](https://support.xilinx.com) for help.

 Version 1.0